Super Images -- A New 2D Perspective on 3D Medical Imaging Analysis: Introduction

 \section{Introduction}

-The latest strides in deep learning (DL) and convolutional neural networks (CNNs) in particular, have proven its viability in numerous computer vision tasks such as classification~\cite{classification}, detection~\cite{detection,detection2} and segmentation~\cite{segmentation,segmentation2}.
-Its reach in medical applications as well as the availability of datasets for a multitude of medical cases paved the way for the development and increased use of CNNs in the field.
-There exists a huge potential to using DL in medical imaging as it can not only automate this process, speeding up clinicians' work, but also yield results comparable to those of doctors.
-This gives a chance to clinicians to redirect their focus on more critical tasks.

-Multiple DL solutions have been proposed for each of the medical tasks.
-In medical image segmentation, U-Net~\cite{unet} is considered the go-to CNN in this field.
-Later models following that have introduced certain variations~\cite{3dunet,feng,senet,resunet} to U-Net until transformers~\cite{transformers} came along.
-Vision transformer (ViT)~\cite{vit} was a game-changing architectural design initially designed for classification, and not far until applied in segmentation tasks~\cite{transunet,sobirov2022automatic,transfuse}.

-Three schools of thought have emerged on account of the nature of medical images, which is different from natural images.
-The distinguishing nature here refers to the three-dimensionality attribute of many medical images, such as computed tomography (CT)~\cite{ct}, positron emission tomography (PET)~\cite{pet}, magnetic resonance imaging (MRI)~\cite{mri}, and so forth.
+3D medical imaging modalities, such as computed tomography (CT), magnetic resonance imaging (MRI), and positron emission tomography (PET), are used extensively in clinical practice.
+Doctors rely on them to understand the volumetric information (depth of tumor, etc.) to perform their diagnosis more accurately.
+As such, a significant number of the developed data-driven techniques for volumetric medical images process the data in 3D using 3D deep neural networks.
+While such an approach produces promising results in the research community, its applications are limited in clinical practice.
+Although it may hinder the accuracy of the solution, 2D approaches have benefits such as faster and more cost-effective performance.
+Methods which could utilize the benefits of 2D slice-wise and 3D processing are of great importance.

+The real-life medical applications for volumetric data analysis via 3D networks are still limited due to several reasons, one of which is the high complexity of the models, especially when working with volumetric data.
+Hence, the deployment of such DL models in medical practices becomes difficult.
+Recent works~\cite{transfuse,feng} mainly focus on increasing the performance by a small margin, which in turn increases the model sizes in parameters and FLOPs.
+We argue that the reduction of model sizes while keeping similar performance encourages for easier deployment of these models in medical practices.

-The first group of researchers~\cite{3dcompact,3dunet,3dvnet} support using 3D datasets primarily for the fact that 3D networks are able to capture depth information that 2D counterpart lacks, claiming that this information is crucial to model learning.
-Another argument is that the nature of 3D data is closer to that of real life, which is why 3D models perform better~\cite{3dcompact,3dvnet}.
-On the downside, instead of 2D, 3D convolutions, max pooling, up-convolutions are applied during model learning, thus requiring much more compute power and training/inference time~\cite{2dguy,super}.
+It is true that performing segmentation using the 3D data directly is praised to produce better results.
+Several authors~\cite{3dcompact,3dunet,3dvnet} support using 3D datasets primarily because 3D networks can capture depth information that their 2D counterpart lacks and claim that this information is crucial to model learning.
+Another argument is that the nature of 3D data is closer to real life, which is why 3D models ought to perform better~\cite{3dcompact,3dvnet}.
+On the downside, instead of 2D, 3D convolutions, max pooling and up-convolutions are applied during model learning, thus requiring much more computation power and training/inference time~\cite{2dguy,super}.